akolotov/wro-2024-fe-rules/rules/20-appendix-z-one-lap.md

 b) It accounts for scenarios where signs are placed behind the vehicle's initial starting position or in sections that might seem counterintuitive when considering only the discrete lap completion definition.

 These definitions ensure consistent interpretation across various track configurations, driving directions, and sign placements.

+**Aplicability**

+Determining the last traffic sign in a lap is critical in one specific scenario:

+- It helps to establish the correct direction the vehicle should take when starting the third lap, once the second lap has been physically completed.